Website Preloader

 The Motion Team

-But realistically, no man or woman is a creative army.
-Short of a miracle worker, it’s incredibly rare for one person to deliver top-notch results in every department.
+Realistically, no one is a creative army.
+Short of a miracle worker, it’s incredibly rare for one person to deliver top-tier results across every discipline.

-That is why our Mighty Fine team is made up of degreed art directors, designers, animators, and copywriters.
-In addition to our impressive background, we have accumulated decades of video experience and have a deep understanding of motion graphic design.
-Each function on the team is difficult and requires someone who is totally focused on their area of expertise.
-Designers and animators often use Adobe Illustrator to create vector graphics and illustrations that are integral to motion graphics projects.
+That is why our Mighty Fine team includes degreed art directors, designers, animators, and copywriters.
+In addition to our background, we bring decades of video experience and a deep understanding of motion graphic design.
+Each part of the process is demanding and benefits from someone who is fully focused on their area of expertise.

 Motion designers work hard to master their craft.
-Adobe After Effects is the primary tool we use as animators.
-It’s a tool that is daunting and takes a years to perfect, much like an architect or engineer in their respective fields.
-While AI is helping to automate some functions and simplify the work flow, it remains a highly sophisticated program.
+Adobe After Effects is one of the primary tools we use, and it takes years to truly master—much like architecture or engineering in their respective fields.
+While AI is helping automate certain tasks and streamline parts of the workflow, it’s still a highly sophisticated discipline.
 There is no magic button that makes everything happen.

 Each Project Is Unique

-While many professional creative agencies have their own motion graphics process, most follow a similar workflow.
-Keep in mind, every motion project is different because every client is unique.
+While many creative agencies have their own approach, most follow a similar overall workflow.
+Keep in mind, though, that every motion project is different because every client is different.

-Clients may have different budgets, certain needs, accommodations, or desired aesthetics.
-So, while there are certain steps we will always follow, do keep in mind that one size does not fit all.
-Larger projects with bigger budgets and scopes will have more steps and considerations, whereas smaller products and budgets may have an expedited process.
+Clients have different budgets, needs, brand guidelines, and visual preferences.
+So while there are certain steps we will always follow, one size does not fit all.
+Larger projects with bigger budgets and broader scopes often involve more steps and approvals, while smaller productions may move through an expedited version of the process.
+An animated logo can be handled by one person but a two-minute explainer will require a team.

-Now that we understand the logistics behind the motion graphics process let’s jump into production.
+Now that we’ve covered the logistics behind the motion graphics process, let’s move into production.

 a book with notes and text: motion graphics process step 2 discovery